 ADVICE & RECOMMENDATIONS

-We’ll happily suggest the best local restaurant to satisfy your craving for Greek specialities.
-Just head to reception for recommendations and reservations.
+We’ll happily suggest the best local restaurants and family-run haunts to satisfy your craving for Greek specialities.
+Just head to Reception for reservations and recommendations.